Table of Contents

 Contact the following authorities:

-You can also report the phishing scam to the Anti-Phishing Working Group and to the FTC at [email protected].
+You can also report the phishing scam to the Anti-Phishing Working Group by forwarding the phishing e-mail message as an attachment to [email protected].

 Note: You can also copy the entire phishing e-mail message and paste it in the new message.